Swollen Lymph Nodes and HIV: What to Know

 • swelling that improves over one to two weeks as other symptoms fade

-In these cases, simple self care such as rest, fluids, and over the counter pain relief is usually enough.
+In these cases, simple self care such as rest, fluids, and over-the-counter pain relief is usually enough.
 The node is acting as a sign that your immune system is engaged, not as a specific signal of HIV.

 It is very easy, especially when anxious, to zoom in on one lymph node and ignore the wider picture.
 Try to remember that a huge number of people have swollen glands each year, and only a very small fraction of those cases are related to HIV.